Spring Break Visitation Rights In Texas for 2024

 “The possessory conservator shall have possession in even-numbered years, beginning at 6 p.m. the day the child is dismissed from school for the school’s spring vacation and ending at 6 p.m. on the day before school resumes after that vacation, and the managing conservator shall have possession for the same period in odd-numbered years.”

-As we are now in 2020, managing conservators (i.e., typically the party exercising a possession schedule) should be exercising Spring Break possession this year, absent a mutual agreement between the parties.
+In 2024, the possessory conservators (i.e., typically the party exercising a possession schedule) should be exercising Spring Break possession, absent a mutual agreement between the parties.
 It is important to remember that a holiday period of possession, including Spring Break, supersedes any regularly scheduled period of possession.
+As a general the managing conservator (custodial parent) has possession during spring break in old-numbered years and the possessory conservator (noncustodial parent) has possession during even years.

-For example, Houston ISD Spring Break is March 16 – March 20, 2020.
-This means that the Spring Break period of possession begins at 6:00 p.m. on March 13, 2020, and ends at 6:00 p.m. on Sunday, March 22, 2019, as school resumes on March 23, 2019.
+For example, Houston ISD (HISD), Fort Bend ISD (FBISD) and Clear Creek ISD (CCISD) Spring Break is March 11 – March 15, 2024.
+This means that the Spring Break period of possession begins at 6:00 p.m. on March 8, 2024, and ends at 6:00 p.m. on Sunday, March 17, 2024, as school resumes on March 18, 2024.
 This Spring Break possession period encompasses both the second and third weekend of the month.
 The possessory parent does not get their normally scheduled third weekend.
 Spring Break replaces that weekend by operation of law.

 Other Ways Spring Break Changes Visitation in Texas